 Yes, there are female Cantors.
 Up until the 1970s, becoming a Cantor was still deemed a male privilege.
 However by the end of 19th century, Jewish women had taken on important roles in the rapidly developing cultural phenomena.
 Not only did they start participating in a wide assortment of dramatic productions, but also sing liturgical chants and religious hymns of spiritual significance.

-Many woman Cantors have graduated from that school, with most of them holding full-time duties or part time positions.
 Not only do female Cantors exist in good numbers, but they have also changed the way in which prayer is offered, received or heard.
-Modern-day Cantors hold an elevated position in synagogue and temple, literally breaking the gender stereotype.
+Modern-day female Cantors hold positions in many synagogues and temples, breaking the gender stereotype.

 JSLI provides a complete online Cantorial training with four musical modules of study; festivals, weekdays, Shabbat and High Holidays.
+All are welcome!
 Talk to us to learn more.